giantswarm/docs/src/content/basics/giant-swarm-operational-layers/index.md

 # Giant Swarm Operational Layers

-A Giant Swarm installation has several operational layers, which depict a separation of concerns both on an operational level as well as on a security level.
+A Giant Swarm installation has several operational layers, which depict a separation of concerns both on an operational as well as on a security level.
 In the following we will define the layers and explain the intended operational model.

 ## Operational Layers

-We will go through the operational layers one by one from the bottom (infrastructre) to the top (user space).
+We will go through the operational layers one by one from the bottom (infrastructre) to the top (user space) and explain the intended opreational model by defining (typical) users and permission levels.
 The layers are:

 1. Infrastructure
 2. Giant Swarm Control Plane